luciancooper/tty-strings/README.md

 ### `sliceColumns(string, [beginIndex, [endIndex]])`

 Slice a string by column index.
-Behaves like the native [String.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice), except that indexes account for the visual width of each character, and it handles ANSI escape sequences.
+Behaves like the native [String.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice), except that indexes account for the visual width of each character.

+Input string may contain ANSI escape sequences.
+Style and hyperlink sequences that apply to the sliced portion of the string will be preserved, while all other types of control sequences will be ignored and will not be included in the output slice.

  * `string` - Input string to slice.
  * `beginIndex` - Column index (defaults to `0`) at which to begin the slice.
 Negative values specify a position measured from the visual width of the string.